 Step 8 At this point you can cut shapes using cookie cutters.
 Use 1 to 2 inch (2.54 to 5.08-centimeter) cookie cutters for this cut them out.
 Avoid prominent forms because they will be too heavy, and will most likely slide down your window.

 Step 9 All you have to do at this stage is to remove the window clings from the pan.
 But before you proceed, you have to remove the excess gelatin from around the shapes.
 Then slide a spatula under each shape to lift them out.
 Place the forms onto a smooth surface, like a plate, baking sheet, parchment paper, wax paper.

 Step 10 You can now use the window clings.
 Have it at the back of your mind that these window clings are delicate and can easily tear.
 They also do not last long.
 If they are not sticking to your window, it means they are too wet and heavy.
 Let them sit, uncovered, for a day or two, before trying again.
 We love these window clings because they are safe for teething children and are made from gelatin.
 However, we do not recommend that you munch on them, because they likely won't taste delicious.

 The following are three essential tips on how to ensure that your window clings stick:

-- Clean the window properly
+Clean the window properly

-- Allow your homemade/DIY cling sit for one to two days; this is important because wetness can damage the ability of the cling to stick on the window.
+Allow your homemade/DIY cling to sit for one to two days; this is important because wetness can damage the ability of the cling to stick on the window.
 Make sure you dry and clean your window clings thoroughly.

-- Apply the clings correctly
+Apply the clings correctly

-To apply them to a window in a manner that will make them stick, place the clings against the glass and gently smooth them with your hand.
+To apply them to a window in a manner that will make them stick, place the clings against the glass, and gently smooth them with your hand.
 They will stay in place because of static.
 However, you should note that after much use or as a result of dirty window surface window clings lose their holding power.
 So, if you want them to stick again.